ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-basics/index.en.md

 The **LoveIt-Lite** theme's repository is: [https://github.com/ic3sec/LoveIt-Lite](https://github.com/ic3sec/LoveIt-Lite).

-You can download the [master :(far fa-file-archive fa-fw): .zip file](https://github.com/ic3sec/LoveIt-Lite/archive/refs/heads/master.zip) of the theme and extract it in the `themes` directory.
+You can download the [master .zip file](https://github.com/ic3sec/LoveIt-Lite/archive/refs/heads/master.zip) of the theme and extract it in the `themes` directory.

 Alternatively, clone this repository to the `themes` directory: